The Global GHG Accounting and Reporting Standard for the Financial Industry

 Listed equity and corporate bonds Business loans and unlisted equity Project finance Commercial real estate Mortgages Motor vehicle loans

-Part B – Facilitated Emissions provides methodological guidance for measuring and reporting the GHG emissions associated with the capital markets transactions (to be launched in early 2023);
+Part B – Facilitated Emissions provides detailed methodological guidance for measuring and reporting the GHG emissions associated with capital markets issuances.

 Part C – Insurance-Associated Emissions provides methodological guidance for measuring and reporting the GHG emissions associated to re/insurance underwriting.